PDennise/quiz-game/README.md

 ---

+## Features

+- Presents one question at a time with multiple‑choice answers
+- Built‑in timer for each question
+- Submit and Next buttons to control flow
+- Feedback on correct / incorrect answers
+- Final score calculation and display
+- “Start Again” and “Go Home Page” controls to restart the quiz or return to start
+- Responsive design (works on desktop and mobile)

+---

 ## 🎯 Project Purpose
 This project was created to strengthen my front-end development skills — especially in **HTML**, **CSS**, and **JavaScript** — by building a small, fully functional application.
 The main goal is to combine learning and fun through a clean and responsive interface.